brokiem/MinecraftClient/README.md

 # MinecraftClient
-Minecraft Client is a Minecraft client written in java with [Nukkit protocol library](https://github.com/CloudburstMC/Protocol)
+This project is a Minecraft client written in javascript with [PrismarineJS protocol library](https://github.com/PrismarineJS/bedrock-protocol)